W45P85/TBX_to_HTML/README.md

 **TBX to HTML** converts TBX files into readable HTML files.
 It analyzes the TBX file and allows you to select the desired columns for conversion.

 ## Installation
 No installation is required.
-To use the tool, simply download the file **tbx_to_html.exe** and open it.
+Simply use the **tbx_to_html.exe** file from the "MVP" folder to start the tool.

 ## Usage
 1. open the program: